xYuunaX/SegaSaturnTribute/README.md

 You may try out some generic configs that may help or improve performance.
 (3D/2D)

+Tip: Adjusting the BlockClock may help with compatibility.
+(Thanks to Stranno & andre_int @gbatemp)

 Common Settings:
 * Widescreen/Stretch Off
 * Bilinear Filtering Off